 This decision system represents the explicit formal process by which all economic resource [transport] decisions are arrived at within the community.
 Together, we arrive at decisions that concern the allocation and distribution of resources toward community "demand issues".
 As such the system is designed to facilitate specific adaptation to an explicit demand given a set of resources and discoveries.
 Herein, logistical decisions are arrived at via a set of integrated systems processes which involve multiple layers of inquiry (or enquiry), input, output, and processing.
+This decision system model provides a common set of criteria that everyone across the organization can use to evaluate decisions and planning.
+Note that this model is sometimes, though rarely, called a, "strategic filter"; because, it is a high-level (strategic) filter for actions and states that are highly likely to benefit community (Read: meet community objectives/requirements).

 As a type of system, it would not be accurate to refer to this [economic] decisioning model as a single entity, human or machine, for economic issues applied to this model involve a spectrum of human and technological system inputs, outputs, and processes -- there is an identifiable layering to the model.
-This economic decision system represents the process of [multivariate] parallel inquiry into an potentially existent environmental system.
+This economic decision system represents the process of [multivariate] parallel inquiry into a potentially existent environmental system (an optimal solution to issues).
+This system includes a set of interdependent inquiry resolution protocols.